 Office tel: 206-616-6751

 -weekly reading, lectures, discussion (participation expected; expect to be called on)

--one paper 4-6 pgs, double-spaced typed, summarizing and analyzing three essays.
-See paper assignment below.
+-one paper 4-6 pgs, double-spaced typed, summarizing/ analyzing three essays.
+Due 25feb; see paper assignment below.

-For students taking the course for 5 credits, an additional 10-15 pg research paper is required.
-YOU WILL NEED TO SIGN UP FOR AN INDEPENDENT STUDY (OR PROJECT) TO RECEIVE THE ADDITIONAL 2 UNITS, AS THIS IS NOT AUTOMATIC.
-Check with a staff member in Arch or with Judi Clark in Art Advising in Art History.
-The topic of your research paper should be related to the class, and approved by the instructor soon after the quarter begins.
-DUE TUES 8 MARCH.
+For students wanting to take the course for 5 rather than 3 credits, an additional 10-15 pg research paper is required.
+YOU WILL NEED TO SIGN UP FOR AN INDEPENDENT STUDY OR PROJECT TO DO THIS, AS IT IS NOT AUTOMATIC.
+BE SURE TO CHECK WITH INSTRUCTOR ON CHOICE OF PAPER TOPIC, which should be related to the class and approved by the instructor soon after the quarter begins.
+THESE RESEARCH PAPERS DUE TUES, 10mar.
 NO LATE PAPERS WITHOUT MEDICAL EXCUSE.